Frequently Asked Questions

 You are eligible for brokerage services if you are a resident of Oregon, aged 18 years or older, have a documented developmental disability, and live on your own or in your family home.
-For detailed information about eligibility, click here.
+Learn more about eligibility.

 How do I become a provider?

 Providers can be agencies or individuals.
 All providers are licensed or qualified through the Department of Human Services (DHS).
 Community Pathways assists with this process as a part of our contracted role with Oregon DHS.
-To learn more about PSW enrollment, click here.
+Learn more about PSW enrollment.